 Please Note: RTI is considered general education, not special education.
 Procedural Safeguards do not apply, nor does any part of IDEA or IEP Laws.

 Why is my child in RTI?

 If your child’s teacher has suggested RTI, it means that they see your child struggling in something.
 And, they are using interventions to address it.
 Note that parents do not have any rights so to speak, when it comes to RTI, as you do the IEP process.
 I suppose if I wanted to, I could refuse to put my child in that particular WIN class.
 However, I am not sure what else he would do during that class period.

 I recently had a client whose son has a 504 for dyslexia.
 That school district also has WIN.
 During his WIN period, the 504 team asked Mom which WIN she wants him in: Reading Comprehension or Executive Functioning skills.
 I don’t remember what she chose.
-My point being that some schools have multiple options for kids based on needs and size of school.
+My point is that some schools have multiple options for kids based on the needs and size of the school.

 RTI Gone Wrong

 So this is the part where I expect to get pushback.
 But RTI has been overused and abused.
 Used to delay Special Education Evaluations and Services.
 Often.

-So much so, that the OSEP has had to put out multiple guidance letters about this. (see below)
+So much so, that the OSEP has put out multiple guidance letters about this. (see below)